iamnotnato/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

       * *The function should print the second half of the string.*
       * *If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2.*

-> 💡**Fun Fact : Quote by Bum Phillips: “Winning is only half of it.
-Having fun is the other half.”**
+> 💬 *Quote : Bum Phillips: “Winning is only half of it.
+Having fun is the other half.”*
 <br>

 * **8. Arrays are not pointers**